particle-iot/docs/src/content/reference/discontinued/cellular/us-2g-3g-sunset.md

 | E310, E260 | AT&T (3G), T-Mobile (2G/3G) | AT&T (3G), T-Mobile (2G)<sup>1</sup> | T-Mobile (2G)<sup>1</sup> |
 | E350 | T-Mobile (2G) | T-Mobile (2G)<sup>1</sup> | T-Mobile (2G)<sup>1</sup> |

-**These devices will lose all connectivity in the United States in April 2024**
+**These devices could lose all connectivity in the United States starting in April 2025**

 <sup>1</sup> After the T-Mobile 3G shutdown in October 2021, there may be reduced T-Mobile coverage in some areas.